Zion E-News (5-16–2019)

 Administrative Details

-Our Children’s Ministry redesign team is wrapping up their work and will be presenting a proposal to Consistory at the April 9 meeting.
-Their goal is to reshape our Children’s programming to align more closely with a fiasco of raising up leaders in our church and reaching our community with the gospel through church planting.
+Our Children’s Ministry redesign team has wrapped up their work and presented a proposal to Consistory at their April 9 meeting.
+Their goal is to reshape our Children’s programming to align more closely with a vision of raising up leaders in our church and reaching our community with the gospel through church planting.
 The team includes Rachel Brower, Sean McAnally, Heidi Ondersma, Jackie Deiter, and Megan Taylor.
-They have one more meeting scheduled before April 9 and appreciate your prayers.
+They presented their recommendations to Consistory and will be meeting with Consistory again in May to continue their productive conversation.

 We continue to thank God for his provision of all of our needs and for the generous support of our congregation with their time, talent, and treasures.